-The Marmot ROM has been revamped for 2018.
+The Marmot ROM has been revamped since our testing period.
 They've raised the pockets up a bit higher to be more harness compatible, and the hood drawcords at the chin are no more.
 There are also some new color options available.
 The side-by-side photos below show the latest version on the left, followed by the version we tested on the right.

 - Higher Pockets — The pockets on this incarnation of the ROM are higher and hopefully more harness compatible, which is a welcome addition and something we wished for on the previous version.

 - Hood Drawcords Removed — The new ROM only has one cinch cord, found on the back of the hood.
 The previous version had two others, located by the chin.

 - Fresh Colors — There several new colors available, both solid and two-toned options.

 Since we haven't tested out this version yet, the rest of this review refers to last year's ROM.